fwc-sgomez/label-gen/parameters.md

 Purpose
 -------------------

 * The web app supports URL parameters to allow auto-populating part number, rev number, and, order number, and selecting which label to use.
-Excel integrations are simple and other platforms that can generate URLs with appropriate data is supported.
+Excel integrations are simple, and other platforms that can generate URLs with the appropriate data is supported.
 * For any issues, questions, or feature requests, please reach out.

 Supported parameters